Non-Credit Certificate Program in Conscious Leadership and Team Management

 $1,600 per course$3,200 for certificate

-Our Conscious Leadership and Team Management certificate program primes professionals for leadership positions.
-With lessons in self-assessment and management theory, students will build a foundation of professional excellence strong enough to manage teams with confidence.
+The Conscious Leadership certificate at The University of Chicago offers training in self-assessment and management theory, with students building a foundation of professional excellence to manage teams and individuals with confidence.

 Designed for emerging leaders, supervisors, and managers seeking to grow their toolkit for team management